 There was also a small level bubble on the power jack, but it was nearly useless.
 Its small size, coupled with its position at the far end of the trailer made it about useless for getting a precise measurement.
 Worse, the jack case it is on can wiggle around a good deal and as a result, it’s a better indicator if the jack case is level than the trailer itself.

 You do need to make sure you get them stuck on such that they are marked level while the trailer is level.
-We found that by placing them flush with the bottom trim, they leveled out perfectly for us.
-I’d still double check them with another level before you glue them down.
+My wife first made sure that the trailer was level using a bubble leveler inside the trailer before attaching them.
+Occasionally, she’ll still double check them with another level to make sure they’re still true.